-- 1. A radio occultation experiment, designed to detect and measure the atmosphere, ionosphere and size of Pluto, and of Charon where detectable.
-The spacecraft will be maneuvered so that Pluto, and then Charon, passes through the line of sight from Earth to the spacecraft.
-That line of sight is coincident with the uplink signal path from the Ground Element, and so Pluto and Charon will effect changes in the signal received and measured by REX.
-The experiment will detect phase differences between the uplink signal as measured by REX, and a modeled signal which would be expected if there were no occultations.
-Subsequent analysis of the behavior of those phase differences over time, combined with knowledge of the ephemerides of Pluto, Earth and the spacecraft, will be used to deduce atmospheric temperature and pressure profiles down to the surface of Pluto (and of Charon, should it be found to have a sensible atmosphere), as well as electron density profiles in the ionosphere of Pluto (and possibly Charon).
-Analysis of the on-board-measured uplink signal strength as the spacecraft goes in and out of occultation will be used to deduce the chord lengths of the line of sight path across the disks of Pluto and Charon. - 2.
-A gravity experiment, designed to measure the independent gravitational fields of Pluto and possibly of Charon.
-Around the time of the occultation experiment, but with the line of sight to Earth well away from the limbs of Pluto and Charon and above any atmosphere or ionosphere, accurate tracking of Doppler shifts in the received frequency of the uplink signal, again compared to a model of what would be expected if there were no body-induced gravity fields nearby, will be used to deduce gravitationally-induced changes in velocity along the spacecraft's flight path.
+1. A radio occultation experiment, designed to detect and measure the atmosphere, ionosphere and size of Pluto, and of Charon where detectable.
+The spacecraft was maneuvered so that Pluto, and then Charon, passed through the line of sight from Earth to the spacecraft.
+That line of sight is coincident with the uplink signal path from the Ground Element, and so Pluto and Charon effect changes in the signal received and measured by REX.
+The experiment detects phase differences between the uplink signal as measured by REX, and a modeled signal which would be expected if there were no occultations.
+Subsequent analysis of the behavior of those phase differences over time, combined with knowledge of the ephemerides of Pluto, Earth and the spacecraft, is used to deduce atmospheric temperature and pressure profiles down to the surface of Pluto (and of Charon, should it be found to have a sensible atmosphere), as well as electron density profiles in the ionosphere of Pluto (and possibly Charon).
+Analysis of the on-boardmeasured uplink signal strength as the spacecraft goes in and out of occultation is used to deduce the chord lengths of the line of sight path across the disks of Pluto and Charon.

+2. A gravity experiment, designed to measure the independent gravitational fields of Pluto and possibly of Charon.
+Around the time of the occultation experiment, but with the line of sight to Earth well away from the limbs of Pluto and Charon and above any atmosphere or ionosphere, accurate tracking of Doppler shifts in the received frequency of the uplink signal, again compared to a model of what would be expected if there were no body-induced gravity fields nearby, is used to deduce gravitationally-induced changes in velocity along the spacecraft's flight path.

 3. A radiometry experiment, designed to measure the spatially averaged surface emission brightness at a wavelength of 4.2 cm (7.182 GHz, the nominal operating frequency of the New Horizons radio) of Pluto and of Charon.
-The dark-side emissions will be measured during the occultation interlude.
-The day-side emissions will be measured as is operationally feasible.
+The dark-side emissions are measured during the occultation interlude.
+The day-side emissions are measured as is operationally feasible.